Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Transformations

 \subsection{Moving the boundaries}

 Since~$\mathcal{S}$ and~$\mathcal{M}$ necessarily interact, the threshold between them can be a matter of convention: in the Michelson-Morley experiment, we may decide freely if the mirrors of the interferometer are included in~$\mathcal{S}$ or in $\mathcal{M}$.
-As noted by \citeasnoun[\S~VI.1]{vonNeumann55a}, this convention is linked to the choice of what facts are considered to be observed, registered and acknowledged by~$\mathcal{M}$.
-For instance during an observation of the Sun, $\mathcal{M}$ can consider that he counts the sunspots directly or, rather, that he counts the dark spots that appear in the projection screen he uses; he can measure the degree of excitation of the retina cells of another human being looking throw a telescope or look on a PET scan screen the activity of the corresponding brain areas during the observation.
-Solving the a priori ambiguity of what a ``direct'' observable phenomenon or a ``sense datum'' is consists in choosing where we place, in a whole chain of processes, the border between~$\mathcal{S}$ and~$\mathcal{M}$ that defines the so-called ``external world'' (implicitly external to~$\mathcal{M}$, for a comment on this expression see Sankey,\citeyear*[note~3]{Sankey01a}).
+As noted by \citet[\S~VI.1]{vonNeumann55a}, this convention is linked to the choice of what facts are considered to be observed, registered and acknowledged by~$\mathcal{M}$.
+For instance during an observation of the Sun, $\mathcal{M}$ can consider that he counts the sunspots directly or, rather, that he counts the dark spots that appear in the projection screen he uses; he can measure the degree of excitation of the retina cells of another human being looking through a telescope or look on a functional Magnetic Resonance Imaging scanner screen the activity of the corresponding brain areas during the observation.
+Solving the a priori ambiguity of what a ``direct'' observable phenomenon or a ``sense datum'' is consists in choosing where we place, in a whole chain of processes, the border between~$\mathcal{S}$ and~$\mathcal{M}$ that defines the so-called ``external world'' (implicitly external to~$\mathcal{M}$, for a comment on this expression see Sankey, \citeyear[note~3]{Sankey01a}).
 Consequently, before the interpretation in terms of \textit{correlations} between data and in terms of concepts forged to cement them, this operation of cutting the chain constitutes an unavoidable task of science whose difficulty measures how remote we stand from our human sensations and from our original evolutionary-shaped abilities (the so-called intuition or common sense). \begin{quotation} {The important consequence is that, so far, we are left without criteria which would enable us to draw a non-arbitrary line between ``observation'' and ``theory''.
 Certainly, we will often find it convenient to draw such a to-some-extent-arbitrary line; but its position will vary widely from context to context [\dots] But what ontological ice does a mere methodologically convenient observational-theoretical dichotomy cut?
-Does an entity attain physical thinghood and/or ``real existence'' in one context only to lose it in another? } \cite[pp.~7--8]{Maxwell62a}. \end{quotation} In sections~\S\S~\ref{subsec:inference} and \ref{subsec:stabilityabstraction} below, I will propose an attempt, based on equivalence classes, to clarify this ontological point.